 Jeremy Ficca is an Associate Professor of Architecture in the School of Architecture at Carnegie Mellon University, where he serves as founding Director of the Design Fabrication Laboratory (dFAB) and Track Chair of the Master of Advanced Architectural Design (MAAD) program.
-Jeremy’s award winning teaching, research and practice focuses upon architecture’s performative and poetic dimensions.
-Of particular interest is the convergent impact of tectonics, materiality and digital design cultures upon contemporary models of design, practice and pedagogy.
-Jeremy's creative work and research operate at scales of object and building, to engage emergent digital techniques that seek to reinvigorate architecture’s material presence and cultural relevance.
+Jeremy’s award winning teaching, research and practice focus upon architecture’s performative and poetic dimensions rendered through material and form.
+Of particular interest are the circumstances of contemporary material practices and the affordances of hybrid design and fabrication techniques.
+Jeremy's creative work and research operate across scales, from artifact to building, to opportunistically engage emergent digital techniques.
+The work explores questions of authenticity and presence within the conditions of contemporary practice.

 Jeremy’s creative work and pedagogy have been published in Performative Materials in Architecture, Matter, Digital Fabricators, and The Journal of Architectural Education.
 Jeremy has spoken internationally on the topics of digital design and fabrication, architecture’s material realm and the emergence of robotics within architecture.
 Jeremy’s work has been exhibited across North America, including the Municipal Art Society of New York, The Mattress Factory in Pittsburgh and was included in the traveling exhibit Performance, Technology and Ornament.
 Jeremy has consulted with the Chicago Museum of Science and Industry, The North Carolina Museum of Art and served on the faculty selection committee of the ETH in Zurich, Switzerland.
 Jeremy’s built and un-built architectural work has been recognized with two AIA design awards and an ACSA design award.
 His teaching innovation and excellence has been acknowledged with a Carnegie Mellon University, College of Fine Arts Henry Hornbostel Teaching Award; an ACSA National Young Faculty Teaching Award and an NC State University College of Design Teaching Award.